It's been a while! A few things have happened since my last post.

 • In a small bowl, stir the cocoa powder with the water to make a paste and set aside.
 Melt the chocolate.
 Place the chocolate and a few drops of water in a microwave-safe bowl stopping and stirring at 15 seconds intervals until smooth and creamy.
 Set aside.

 • In a large bowl, mix together the sifted flour, baking soda and salt and set aside.
 In another large bowl use an electric mixer (or a stand mixer) to beat the butter and sugar on medium speed until smooth.
 Scrape down the sides of the bowl using a spatula and stir in the eggs, 1 at a time, until combined.
-On low speed, add the reserved cocoa paste and melted chocolate to the egg and sugar mixture and until well combined.
+On low speed, add the reserved cocoa paste and melted chocolate and mix until well combined.
 Still on low speed, progressively add the flour and the milk until smooth.

 • Equally divide the cake mixture into the greased cake tins (you can use a scale for a precise result) and bake for 30 to 35 minutes until the cake feels spongy to the fingertips and when inserted in the middle of the cake, a skewer comes out a clean.

 • Carefully remove each cake from the pan and leave to cool on a wire rack.
 Leaving the cakes inside their pan will make them cook longer so make sure you don’t leave them for too long inside their pan.

 • In a large bowl, use an electric whisk (or a stand mixer fitted with a paddle attachment), to slowly beat the butter and gradually add the sugar, vanilla extract and ras el hanout until smooth and fluffy.